dlphenomena/website/src/content/blog/f-principle.md

 Fig 3: Illustration of two MscaleDNN structures.

 ---
+**Algorithm:** Cai, Wei; Li, Xiaoguang; Liu, Lizuo. *A Phase Shift Deep Neural Network for High Frequency Approximation and Wave Problems*.
+SIAM J. Sci.
+Comput., 2020.

-**Phase shift DNN (PhaseDNN):** converts high-frequency component of the data downward to a low-frequency spectrum for learning, and then converts the learned one back to the original high frequency [[7]](#ref7).
+**TL,DR:** Phase shift DNN (PhaseDNN) converts high-frequency component of the data downward to a low-frequency spectrum for learning, and then converts the learned one back to the original high frequency.

 ---

-A key aspect of the proof is that composite functions maintain a certain regularity, causing decay in the frequency domain.
-Thus this result can be applied to general network structures with multiple layers.

-While this characterization of the F-Principle is very general, it is too coarse-grained to differentiate the effects of network structure or special properties of DNNs.
-It provides only a qualitative understanding rather than quantitatively characterizing differences.
+**Theory:** E, Weinan; Ma, Chao; Wu, Lei. *Machine learning from a continuous viewpoint, I*.
+Science China Mathematics, 2020.

-There is a continuous framework [[6]](#ref6) to study machine learning and suggest gradient flows of neural networks are nice flows and obey the F-Principle.
+**TL,DR:** This work provides a continuous framework to study machine learning and suggest gradient flows of neural networks are nice flows and obey the F-Principle.
 This is because they are [integral equations](https://en.wikipedia.org/wiki/Integral_equation) which have higher regularity.
-The increased regularity of integral equations leads to faster decay in the Fourier domain.

 ---

-## Applications

-### Algorithms Designed to Overcome the Challenge of High-Frequency

-**Phase shift DNN (PhaseDNN):** converts high-frequency component of the data downward to a low-frequency spectrum for learning, and then converts the learned one back to the original high frequency [[7]](#ref7).
+**Algorithm:** Jagtap, Ameya D.; Kawaguchi, Kenji; Karniadakis, George Em. *Adaptive activation functions accelerate convergence in deep and physics-informed neural networks*.
+J. Comput.
+Phys., 2020.

-**Adaptive activation functions:** replace the activation function $\sigma(x)$ by $\sigma(\mu a x)$, where $\mu \geq 1$ is a fixed scale factor and $a$ is a trainable variable shared for all neurons [[8]](#ref8).
+**TL,DR:** This work replaces the activation function $\sigma(x)$ by $\sigma(\mu a x)$, where $\mu \geq 1$ is a fixed scale factor and $a$ is a trainable variable shared for all neurons.

 ---
+**Algorithm:** Tancik, Matthew; Srinivasan, Pratul P.; et al. *Fourier Features Let Networks Learn High Frequency Functions in Low Dimensional Domains*. arXiv:2006.10739, 2020.

-**Fourier feature network:** maps input $\mathbf{x}$ to
+**TL,DR:**  Fourier feature network maps input $\mathbf{x}$ to

 $$
 \gamma(\mathbf{x}) = [a_1 \cos(2\pi b_1^T x), \dots, a_m \cos(2\pi b_m^T x)],
 $$

-for imaging reconstruction tasks [[10]](#ref10).
+for imaging reconstruction tasks.
-This idea is extended for PDE problems [[11]](#ref11), and successfully applied to neural radiance fields (NeRF) for view synthesis [[12]](#ref12).

-**Multi-stage neural networks (MSNN):** use a superposition of DNNs, where sequential neural networks are optimized to fit the residuals from previous neural networks, boosting approximation accuracy.
-MSNNs address spectral bias and achieve accuracy close to machine precision [[13]](#ref13).

 ---

-### Frequency Perspective for Understanding Experimental Phenomena

-- **Compression phase:** The F-Principle explains the compression phase in the information plane [[14]](#ref14).
-- **Increasing complexity:** Explains the increasing complexity oDNN output during training.
-- **Strength and limitation:** DNNs are good at learning low-frequency functions but struggle with high-frequency ones.
-- **Early stopping trick:** Since noise is often dominated by high-frequency components, early stopping helps avoid learning noise.

----

-<a id="ref6">[6]</a> E, Weinan; Ma, Chao; Wu, Lei. *Machine learning from a continuous viewpoint, I*.
-Science China Mathematics, 2020.

-<a id="ref7">[7]</a> Cai, Wei; Li, Xiaoguang; Liu, Lizuo. *A Phase Shift Deep Neural Network for High Frequency Approximation and Wave Problems*.
-SIAM J. Sci.
-Comput., 2020.

-<a id="ref8">[8]</a> Jagtap, Ameya D.; Kawaguchi, Kenji; Karniadakis, George Em. *Adaptive activation functions accelerate convergence in deep and physics-informed neural networks*.
-J. Comput.
-Phys., 2020.

-<a id="ref9">[9]</a> Liu, Ziqi; Cai, Wei; Xu, Zhi-Qin John. *Multi-Scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains*.
-Communications in Computational Physics, 2020.

-<a id="ref10">[10]</a> Tancik, Matthew; Srinivasan, Pratul P.; et al. *Fourier Features Let Networks Learn High Frequency Functions in Low Dimensional Domains*. arXiv:2006.10739, 2020.

-<a id="ref11">[11]</a> Wang, Sifan; Wang, Hanwen; Perdikaris, Paris. *On the eigenvector bias of Fourier feature networks*.
+**Algorithm:** Wang, Sifan; Wang, Hanwen; Perdikaris, Paris. *On the eigenvector bias of Fourier feature networks*.
 Comput.
 Methods Appl.
 Mech.
 Eng., 2021.

+**TL,DR:**  This work extends the Fourier feature method to PDE problems.

+---
-<a id="ref12">[12]</a> Mildenhall, Ben; Srinivasan, Pratul P.; et al. *NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis*. arXiv:2003.08934, 2020.
+**Algorithm:** Mildenhall, Ben; Srinivasan, Pratul P.; et al. *NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis*. arXiv:2003.08934, 2020.

-<a id="ref13">[13]</a> Wang, Yongji; Lai, Ching-Yao. *Multi-stage neural networks: Function approximator of machine precision*.
-J. Comput.
-Phys., 2024.

-<a id="ref14">[14]</a> Shwartz-Ziv, Ravid; Tishby, Naftali. *Opening the Black Box of Deep Neural Networks via Information*. arXiv:1703.00810, 2017.
+**TL,DR:**   This work applies the Fourier feature method to neural radiance fields (NeRF) for view synthesis.

+---